datastaxdevs/workshop-intro-to-cassandra/README.md

 ![db-creation-walkthrough](images/tutorials/astra-create-db.gif?raw=true)

-## 2. Create a table
+## 2. Create tables
 Ok, now that you have a database created the next step is to create tables to work with.

 > _General Methodology Note_: We'll work with a (rather simplified) "chat application" called **ChatSandra**: users, identified by a unique ID, write posts in several "rooms".
 > Rooms are also uniquely identified by their name, such as `#gardening`.
 The design of our application is such
 > that we need to be able to (a) retrieve all posts by a given user, sorted by descending date,
 > and (b) retrieve all posts for a given room, sorted by descending date.
-> As dictated by the best practices of data modeling with Cassandra, this requirement is satisfied by creating _two_ very similar tables,
+> As dictated by the best practices of data modeling with Cassandra, these requirements are satisfied by creating _two_ very similar tables (denormalization),
 > as you'll see momentarily: they will contain the same posts, but stored (a.k.a. partitioned) in two different ways;
-> and it will be our (or the application's) responsibility to maintain them aligned.
+> and it will be our (that is, the application's) responsibility to maintain them aligned.

 **✅ Step 2a.
 Navigate to the CQL Console and login to the database**